I-Corinthian/blink-core/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-sv.
+This issue tracker is only for technical issues related to blink-sv.

-General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
+General blink questions and/or support requests and are best directed to the [Blink StackExchange](https://blink.stackexchange.com).

 For reporting security issues, please contact people privately.